ton1savage/businessWebFinder/README.md

 Overview

 This script helps find small businesses in a given area code that might need a new website.
-It uses Google Geocoding API to convert area codes to latitude and longitude coordinates and Google Places API to search for businesses based on a given keyword.
+It uses the Google Geocoding API to convert area codes to latitude and longitude coordinates and the Google Places API to search for businesses based on a given keyword.

 Features